richarddemosouza/LoRaMac-IKS01A2/README.md

-## EELXXXX - IoT LoRa
+## EEL7415/7515 - IoT LoRa

-This branch contains the firmware of EELXXXX discipline.
-The LoRaWAN stack version used is the [1.0.3](https://lora-alliance.org/sites/default/files/2018-07/lorawan1.0.3.pdf), which can be obtained in the [LoRa-Mac node](https://github.com/Lora-net/LoRaMac-node/) project.
+This branch contains the firmware for EEL7415/7515 courses.
+The LoRaWAN stack version is [1.0.3](https://lora-alliance.org/sites/default/files/2018-07/lorawan1.0.3.pdf), which can be obtained in the [LoRa-Mac node](https://github.com/Lora-net/LoRaMac-node/) project.
 The buid system is composed by CMake and the GNU ARM-Toolchain.

 #### Folders structure